Bill Black: Illness and death

-In 1963, Bob Tucker joined the Bill Black Combo as a road manager and guitar/bass player.

 Black himself had been ill for the past year and a half and unable to travel.
 Nonetheless, he insisted that the band continue without him.
-The Bill Black Combo created musical history in 1964 when they became the opening act for the Beatles (at their request) on their historic 13-city tour of America after their appearance on The Ed Sullivan Show.
+Bill Black's Combo created musical history in 1964 when they became the opening act for the Beatles (at their request) on their historic 13-city tour of America after their appearance on The Ed Sullivan Show.
 Black himself was not well enough to make the tour.

 After two surgeries and lengthy hospital stays, Black died of a brain tumor on October 21, 1965, at age 39.
 His death occurred during his third operation that doctors had hoped would eradicate the tumor permanently.
-Black's body was buried, next to his father, William Patton Black Sr., at Forest Hill Cemetery in Memphis, Tennessee.
+Black's body was buried next to his father, William Patton Black Sr., at Forest Hill Cemetery in Memphis, Tennessee.
 Presley was criticized for not attending the funeral, but he believed that his presence would turn it into a media frenzy.
 He decided instead to visit the family privately after the service to express his condolences.
 According to Louis Black, Presley said, "If there's anything that y'all need, you just let me know and it's yours."

 Black's widow sold Bob Tucker and Larry Rogers the rights to use the name Bill Black's Combo.
 The band changed to country music when it joined Columbia Records, and won Billboard's Country Instrumental Group of the Year award in 1976.

 Legacy

 Bill Black's Combo cut more than 20 albums, toured the United States and Europe and won awards as the best instrumental group in America in 1966 and 1967.
 Bob Tucker worked for the University of Memphis as Professor of Music Business while leading the combo.

 Black's main stand-up bass is today owned by ex-Beatle Paul McCartney, who received the instrument as a birthday present from his wife Linda in the late 1970s.
 The bass can be seen in the video clip to McCartney's song "Baby's Request".
 In the documentary film In the World Tonight, McCartney can be seen playing it and singing his version of "Heartbreak Hotel".
-In 1995, he played it on "Real Love", the last "new" Beatles record (one of two in which McCartney, George Harrison and Ringo Starr overdubbed a full arrangement onto a John Lennon home recording from the late 1970s).
+In 1995, he played it on "Real Love", at the time the last "new" Beatles record (one of three in which McCartney, George Harrison and Ringo Starr overdubbed a full arrangement onto a John Lennon home recording from the late 1970s).

 Actor Elliott Street portrayed Black in the TV movie Elvis, starring Kurt Russell.

 Actor Blake Gibbons portrayed Black in the short-lived 1990 TV series Elvis, starring Michael St. Gerard.

 In 2005, Clay Steakley portrayed Black in the 2005 CBS miniseries Elvis, starring Jonathan Rhys Meyers.

 In 2007, Black was inducted into the Musicians Hall of Fame and Museum.

 On April 4, 2009, Bill Black was inducted into the Rock and Roll Hall of Fame.

+In 2020, Rolling Stone ranked Black as 40th greatest bass player of all time.

 In 2022, Adam Dunn portrayed Black in the movie Elvis, starring Austin Butler.